Here’s When You Should (And Shouldn’t) Use WordPress for Your Small Business’s Website

 You Know Nothing About SEO

-WordPress can be a good option if you have limited understanding of SEO.
+WordPress can be a good option if you have a limited understanding of SEO.
 If you have no idea what a meta tag or a meta description is, then WordPress has plenty of plug-ins that will allow you to optimize your pages at the basic level.

 However, know that it won’t do all the work for you, and you might end up making mistakes that are ruining your SEO without knowing it.
 So, don’t assume you won’t need any outside help for your site’s SEO.

 We strongly suggest that you work with an SEO agency like Bond Media who will be able to give you a full audit of your WordPress websites and show you what you’re doing wrong.
-They also do web design, and are familiar with a variety of platforms, so they could also recommend a better option depending on your website.
+They also do web design and are familiar with a variety of platforms, so they could also recommend a better option depending on your website.

 You Don’t Have an IT Team